sourcegraph/handbook/content/departments/engineering/teams/devinfra/processes.md

 ### Support rotation

 We use OpsGenie to manage a [support](#support) rotation that changes weekly.
-The person on-call will be pinged when someone tags `@devinfra-support` in Slack.
+The person on-call will be pinged when someone tags `@dev-infra-support` in Slack.
 That person is expected to prioritize responding to the support request, but anyone who sees a request can and should jump in.

 ### Work leads